myueen/the-financial-factory/README.md

 ## Account Management
-Description: This programs stimulate the process of opening a new bank account online.
+**Description**: This programs stimulate the process of opening a new bank account online.
 A survey-format question is provided to gather information for the new account.
 After the user confirmed the information they enter, user can put in their initial deposit.
 1. __getService()__: The open page that prompts the user to type in the service they want.
 2. __setService(String service)__: Allows the program to categorize the user's input and run the subsequent program.
 3. __openAccount(String accountType)__: A method that prompts a series of questions that gathers information for the new bank account.